-Note that hardwood trees like oak, maple, ash and beech are slower growing are longer lived than softer woods like poplar and birch.
+Note that hardwood trees like oak, maple, ash and beech are slower growing and longer lived than softer woods like poplar and birch.
 That makes hardwood trees more valuable.
 The advice that only hardwoods are good to burn is outdated.
 Old, leaky cast iron stoves wouldn't hold a fire overnight unless they were fed large pieces of hardwood.
+That is no longer true.

-3.2 Log Length
+2.2 Log Length